FTSE 100 futures slide amid rising US-China tensions

 How to trade the FTSE 100 this weekend

 Did you know?
 You can trade forex and indices like the FTSE 100 during Saturday and Sunday with IG.
 Our world-leading trading platform is the only solution to offer weekend trading on indices.
-Using spread bets and CFDs, you can be agile within our weekend markets.
+Using CFDs, you can be agile within our weekend markets.

 Whether you want to go long (buy) or short (sell) the FTSE 100 based on the above outlook, you don’t have to wait until the markets reopen on Monday to trade.